Last Updated on

-- The ability to delay gratification, resisting short-term temptations in order to meet long-term goals.
+- The ability to delay gratification and resist short-term temptations to meet long-term goals;

-- Conscious, effortful regulation of the self by the self.
+- The conscious, effortful regulation of the self, by the self;

 - A limited resource capable of being depleted.

-For most of us, when we think of willpower, the first things to pop to mind are the challenges that require us to resist temptation, right?
-Staying away from the chocolate cake, the department store, the cigarette or from another drink.
+For most of us, when we think of willpower, the first things to pop to mind are the challenges that require us to resist temptation.
+How do we refuse that chocolate cake, the department store, the internet, that cigarette, or that after-work drink?

-Yet, to enable us to say no to what derails us from our goals and yes to what leads us in the right direction, we need to remember what we really want.
+If you watched that video, then you already have a better idea of what derails us from our goals and what leads us in the right direction.
+Overall, it seems that we need to remember what we really want.

 - I want power (remembering what you really want).

-Luckily, our brains have the capacity to harness all three of these capacities and, in fact, the development of these abilities is at the core of what it means to be human.
+Our brains have the capacity to harness all three of these capacities and, as McGonigal conveys, the development of these abilities is at the core of what it means to be human.

 In a classic willpower study, Walter Mischel, now a psychologist at Columbia University set out to study self-control in children, with a simple yet effective test.

 Known as the marshmallow test, Mischel and colleagues presented preschoolers with a plate of marshmallows.
 Each child was then told that the researcher had to leave the room for a few minutes and if they waited until his return, the child could have two marshmallows.
 If the child couldn’t wait, she could ring a bell, the researcher would immediately return, but she could only eat one marshmallow.